CumulusNetworks/docs/content/cumulus-linux/Layer-3/Equal-Cost-Multipath-Load-Sharing---Hardware-ECMP.md

 assigned to an ECMP *bucket*.
 When the ECMP hash is executed the result of the hash determines which bucket gets used.

-In the following example, 4 next hops exist.
+In the following example, 4four next hops exist.
 Three different flows are hashed to different hash buckets.
 Each next hop is assigned to a unique hash bucket.

 {{% imgOld 1 %}}

 #### <span>Add a Next Hop</span>

 When a next hop is added, a new hash bucket is created.
-The assignment of next hops to hash buckets, as well as the hash result, may change when additional next hops are added.
+The assignment of next hops to hash buckets, as well as the hash result, mayight change when additional next hops are added.

 {{% imgOld 2 %}}

 A new next hop is added and a new hash bucket is created.
-As a result, the hash and hash bucket assignment changed, causing the existing flows to be sent to different next hops.
+As a result, the hash and hash bucket assignment changeds, causing the existing flows to be sent to different next hops.

 #### <span>Remove a Next Hop</span>

-When a next hop is removed, the remaining hash bucket assignments may change, again, potentially changing the next hop selected for an existing flow.
+When a next hop is removed, the remaining hash bucket assignments mayight change, again, potentially changing the next hop selected for an existing flow.